ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ```

 **Note**: Dune stores the build artifacts, and a copy of the sources, in the
-`_build` folder, where you shall not edit anything.
+`_build` directory, where you shall not edit anything.
 OCaml projects often contain
-`bin` and `lib` folders.
+`bin` and `lib` directories.
 Unlike in Unix, they don't contain compiled binaries,
 but source code for programs and libraries.

 Actually, `opam exec -- dune build` is optional.
 Running `opam exec -- dune exec ./berlin.exe` would have